test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/RNAseq_DGE_JN/Example_RNAseq_DGE_JN/RNAseq_DGE_JN_Answer_Key.md

 **Answer the following questions:**
 1. Is the Wald Test the only type of hypothesis testing method we could have used here?
 (Hint: see the "Likelihood ratio test" section here: http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)
-No, we could have used the Likelihood Ration Test (LRT)
+	> No, we could have used the Likelihood Ration Test (LRT)

 2. Why did we choose the Wald Test?
-Because we only had 2 comparisons
+	> Because we only had 2 comparisons

-Look at the PCA plots before and after normalization, and answer the following questions:
+**Look at the PCA plots before and after normalization, and answer the following questions:**
 1. Is the percent of variance explained by PC2 more or less after normalization?
 Does that tell you anything about what was contributing to the differences in PC2?
-Less
+	> Less
+	>
-Some of PC2 was driven by technical differences between samples
+	> Some of PC2 was driven by technical differences between samples

 2. How has the within-group variation changed?
 Why do you think that is?
-The FLT samples are closer together, and the GC samples are closer together.
+	> The FLT samples are closer together, and the GC samples are closer together.
+	>
-Some of the differences among samples within the same group were due to technical artifacts.
+	> Some of the differences among samples within the same group were due to technical artifacts.

 3. How has the percent of variance explained by PC1 changed?
 What does this mean?
-Increased
+	> Increased
+	>
-This means PC1 is driven by biological signal, which became stronger after normalizing for technical differences
+	> This means PC1 is driven by biological signal, which became stronger after normalizing for technical differences

-Challenge: Use the next few code blocks to 1) list the number of PCs after normalization and 2) recreate the PCA plot but adjust these parameters: label.size, size, alpha (must be between 0 and 1).
-How does your plot change?
+**Challenge: Use the next few code blocks to 1) list the number of PCs after normalization and 2) recreate the PCA plot but adjust these parameters: label.size, size, alpha (must be between 0 and 1).
+How does your plot change?**
-1)	12 PCs
+> 1)	12 PCs
+>
-2)	The labels on the graph becomes more transparent
+> 2)	The labels on the graph becomes more transparent

+---
-3a.
+### Section 3a.
 Perform Data Calculations and Create DGE Output Table

-Looking at the DGE output table now, answer the following questions:
+**Looking at the DGE output table now, answer the following questions:**
 1. How many columns have been added?
-2
+	> 2

 2. What is the average expression of gene, ENSMUSG00000000031 across all samples?
-94204.228135
+	> 94204.228135

-Use the code block below to look at the DGE output table now and answer the following questions:
+**Use the code block below to look at the DGE output table now and answer the following questions:**
 1. How many columns have been added?
-4
+	> 4

 2. What is the average expression of gene, ENSMUSG00000000031 in the FLT group?
 In the GC group?
-FLT: 76499.93
+	> FLT: 76499.93
+	>
-GC: 111908.53
+	> GC: 111908.53

+---
-3b.
+### Section 3b.
 Add Gene Annotations

 Look at the organism_table above and answer the following questions:
 1. What are the first 6 organisms listed in this table?